 Where have most Ukrainian refugees found protection?

 Ukrainian refugees are predominantly finding safety in neighboring countries.
-Poland has granted protection to over 1.5 million Ukrainian refugees while other nearby countries Hungary, Romania, Slovakia and Moldova have each given safety to tens of thousands of Ukrainian refugees.
-Czechia is currently the country hosting the most refugees per capita in Europe, having granted protection to almost half a million people.
+To date, there are almost 1 million Ukrainian refugees in Poland while other nearby countries Hungary, Romania, Slovakia and Moldova have each given safety to tens of thousands of Ukrainian refugees.

 What is life like for Ukrainian women and children fleeing the conflict?

 In crisis settings, existing gender inequality is exacerbated while instances of gender based violence increase.
 Women and girls with extremely stretched resources and disrupted support networks are vulnerable to traffickers ready to exploit the crisis.

 Women forced to flee their homes also often struggle to access critical reproductive health care and pre and post-natal care, which are typically limited in crisis situations.

 Children forced to flee Ukraine have had their lives uprooted, education interrupted and are in some cases have even been separated from their families.

 How does the war in Ukraine affect the rest of the world?